Server Side Caching Blog

 • You can also change the order of the caching rules, for example for a staggered or logical structure.

-• You clear the cache with one click.
-At the same time, you determine the time period after which the server cache of your site is refilled.
+• You can empty the cache with one click.
+At the same time, you determine the period of time after which the server cache of your site is refilled.

 • You specify whether there should be a shared cache for all end devices or not.
 Otherwise, a separate cache is used for each end device (PC/Mac, tablet, smartphone).
 This is important, for example, if there is a separate mobile version of your website (“m.xyz.de”).